Woodburning Stoves Complete Guide – Here’s How to Choose & Install a Logburner

 You can’t beat the warm flicker of real flames – but is a woodburning stove right for your home?
-We explore the advantages and key considerations of woodburners, and investigate how sustainable they really are
+We explore the advantages and key considerations to note when specifying and installing a woodburner, plus how sustainable they really are

 Articles by Build It magazine